Lesser-M/ECEN404-Team-30--Autonomous-lawnmower/README.md

 -Additiona Code- Not used during Demo: contains code written for this project that was not implemnted at demo time; previous versions

           -/JONATHAN: code written by Jonathan that was not used during demo time.
-This includes three folders.
-                    NAVMCU
+This includes folders with code that connects both ESPs together using WiFi as well as                         receiving/sending coordinates, start_status, and battery information to/from each other.

           -/JOSH: code written by Josh that was not used during demo time